- Parents Home

 What Problems Can Happen?

-One of the most common problems after transplant surgery is rejection.
+Another possible problem after transplant surgery is rejection.
 Rejection happens because the body doesn't recognize the new liver and doesn't know that it is helpful.
 So the immune system tries to attack it.

 Medicines (called immunosuppressants, or anti-rejection medicines) help to control this reaction.
 In a sense, they trick the body into accepting the new liver.
 Taking them can make your child more likely to get infections, especially in the days right after surgery.
 So keep your child away from sick people, and have everyone at home wash their hands well and often.